qianyuzhao/qianyuzhao.github.io/_pages/about.md

 Prior to my master, I received my Bachelor's degree from Nankai University.
 I worked in the atmospheric group to investigate inorganic aerosols, advised by Prof. Guoliang Shi.

-My research interests are in machine learning and statistical models applications in biological, medical, remote sensing data.
+My research interests are in air quality, atmospheric modeling, machine learning and statistical models applications in environmental, medical, remote sensing data.